 Hi, all!
 Long time, no blog.
 This quarter has been a crazy one full of extra-curricular activities, illness, and big decisions.
 I'm back today though because I COULD NOT WAIT to share with you about our classroom poetry café!
-We've been planning this for weeks...My students worked extremely hard all month creating poetry books using my templates and adding their own ...
+We've been planning this for weeks...
+My students worked extremely hard all month creating poetry books using my templates ...
 Read More about Classroom Poetry Slam

 Words Their Way: MY Way

 Words Their Way: SO overwhelming, am I right?
 We just started using Words Their Way this year.
 Although I was trained on WTW in college, I had NO IDEA how to implement WTW effectively in my classroom while differentiating to meet students' individual needs.
-Over the summer, my team decided that I was going to be in charge of word study, so I threw myself head first into Words Their Way.
-I read ...
+Over the summer, my team decided that I was going to be in charge of word study, so I threw myself head first into Words Their ...
 Read More about Words Their Way: MY Way

 Some people are worth melting for.

 I posted a picture of my new bulletin board on my Instagram yesterday and had some comments requesting activity details.
 I don't blame you; Isn't is so stinkin' cute?!?
 I got the idea from a pin that I saw on Pinterest and adapted the activity to better suit my second graders.
 (Find my activity HERE on TPT.)
 First, we read The Snowy Day by Ezra Jack Keats.
-I'm sure there are many books out there ...
+I'm sure there are many books out ...
 Read More about Some people are worth melting for.

 Introducing Goods and Services